Valley Forge: Site selection

-March and hut construction
+March in and hut construction

-George Washington later wrote of the march into Valley Forge, "To see men without clothes to cover their nakedness, without blankets to lay on, without shoes by which their marches might be traced by the blood from their feet, and almost as often without provisions as with; marching through frost and snow and at Christmas taking up their winter quarters within a day's march of the enemy, without a house or hut to cover them till they could be built, and submitting to it without a murmur is a mark of patience and obedience which in my opinion can scarce be paralleled."
+Washington later wrote of the march into Valley Forge, "To see men without clothes to cover their nakedness, without blankets to lay on, without shoes by which their marches might be traced by the blood from their feet, and almost as often without provisions as with; marching through frost and snow and at Christmas taking up their winter quarters within a day's march of the enemy, without a house or hut to cover them till they could be built, and submitting to it without a murmur is a mark of patience and obedience which in my opinion can scarce be paralleled."

 The Valley Forge encampment became the Continental Army's first large-scale construction of living quarters.
-While no accurate account exists for the number of log huts built, experts estimate a range between 1,300 and 1,600 structures.
+While no accurate account exists for the number of log huts built, experts estimate a range between 1,500 and 2,000 structures.
 There are no known contemporary images of the Valley Forge cantonment.
 The correspondence of General Washington and other soldiers’ letters and notebooks are the only accounts of what took place.
 Brigadier General Louis Lebègue de Presle Duportail selected grounds for the brigade encampments and planned the defenses.
 Afterwards, brigadier generals appointed officers from each regiment to mark out the precise spot for every officer and all enlisted men's huts.

 Despite commanders' attempts at standardization, the huts varied in terms of size, materials, and construction techniques.
-Military historian John B. B. Trussell Jr. writes that many squads "dug their floors almost two feet below ground level," to reduce wind exposure or the number of logs required for construction.
+Military historian John B. B. Trussell Jr. writes that many squads "dug their floors almost two feet [60 cm] below ground level," to reduce wind exposure or the number of logs required for construction.
 In addition, some huts had thatched straw roofs, while others consisted of brush, canvas, or clapboards.

+On February 16, 1778, from Valley Forge, Washington reached out to George Clinton, then governor of the Province of New York, for support, writing, "for some days past, there has been little less, than a famine in camp.
+A part of the army has been a week, without any kind of flesh, and the rest for three or four days.
+Naked and starving as they are, we cannot enough admire the incomparable patience and fidelity of the soldiery, that they have not been ere this excited by their sufferings, to a general mutiny or dispersion.
+Strong symptoms, however, discontent have appeared in particular instances; and nothing but the most active efforts every where can long avert so shocking a catastrophe."

 In a letter to his wife Adrienne, Lafayette described the huts as "small barracks, which are scarcely more cheerful than dungeons."